 The initial replacement of deteriorating sidewalks took place in 2012, from the Gift Shop to the Sally Port.
-The next area to be addressed will be the sidewalk between the Sally Port and the Museum.
+In 2018, the sidewalk between the Sally Port and the Museum was finished.
 Finally, the reorganization of the area south of the museum will require new sidewalks to the west of the Double Cell block and to the east of the Single Cell Block.